fa-dx/PKMN-NTR/README.md

 - The following features are untested:
   - Handling of the "No trade partner has been found...".
   - Handling of received pokémon that evolves by trading.
+- To start the bot make sure the PSS menu is on the bottom screen, the bot will try to press the Wonder Trade button automatically.

 # Credits
 - **fa-dx**: Gathering offsets, creating the tool.